fabricio-sousa/linux-configuration/README.md

 ```
 * Enable the host via `sudo a2ensite catalog`
 * Source: [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts)
+* Install system monitor tools:
+* `sudo apt-get update`
+* `sudo apt-get install glances`
+* To start this system monitor program just type this from the command line: `glances`
+* Type `glances -h` to know more about this program's options.

 7. Configure PostgreSQL and modify the app to use it